SUBMISSIONS ARE CURRENTLY OPEN.

-The Alcalá Review considers the previously unpublished works of undergraduate students.
-No matter the medium, we are looking for that which excites, forces a new perspective, and challenges and perceives the world in new ways.
+The Alcalá Review considers the previously unpublished works of all USD undergraduate and graduate students.
+No matter the medium, we are looking for that which excites, forces a new perspective, and represents the talent of the USD student body.

-Fiction: We accept all genres of short fiction, flash fiction and selections from longer works provided they can stand alone.
-You may submit one piece of no more than 15 pages, or up to two shorter pieces.
+Fiction: We accept short fiction, flash fiction and selections from longer works provided they can stand alone.

 Poetry: Up to five pages of poetry with no more than five poems total.
 Each poem should start on a separate page, though it may be longer than just one page.
 We are pleased to welcome works in translation.

-Creative Nonfiction: We accept essays, critical reviews of USD events, commentary pieces, and op-eds.
-You may submit one piece of no more than 15 pages, or up to two shorter pieces.
+Creative Nonfiction: We accept essays, critical reviews of USD events, commentary pieces, interviews, and op-eds.

 Other Writing: If your work doesn’t fall under one of these categories, we welcome you to submit it here.
-Please keep submissions under 15 pages and include a short explanatory note.
+Please include a short explanatory note if it is necessary to evaluate your work.

-Photography: Please submit between 10 and 20 of your best photographs.
+Photography: Please submit up to 20 of your best photographs.
 They may have a central theme or be as eclectic as you choose.
-No iPhone photos please.

-Visual Art: Please submit up to ten pieces of visual art as a JPEG, PDF, or PNG file.
+Visual Art: Please submit up to 20 pieces of visual art as a JPEG, PDF, or PNG file.

 Please submit your work as a Word document to our Submittable page.
 Since our submission process is blind, we ask that you do not include your name anywhere on the document itself.